Risks associated with hip replacement surgery may include:

 Need for second hip replacement

 Your prosthetic hip joint may wear out eventually, so if you have hip replacement surgery when you're relatively young and active, you eventually may need a second hip replacement.
-However, new materials are making implants last longer, so a second replacement may not be needed for many years.
+However, new materials are making implants last longer, so a second replacement may not be needed.

 Most artificial hip joints have a polished metal or ceramic ball that fits into a cup liner that's made of very hard plastic.
-Some types of prostheses use a metal cup liner, which may last longer but can cause other problems.
+Some older types of prostheses used mainly in the last decade use a metal cup liner, which may last longer but can cause other problems.
 Metal-on-metal prostheses are more likely to release metal ions into your bloodstream, which can cause inflammation and bone erosion.
 Because of these concerns, metal-on-metal prostheses are now rarely used.